nimish/cxd56_lte_at_cmd/README.md

 You'll need to enable LTE in the SDK along with extensions.
+This requires that the `alt1250` daemon is started with `lte_sysctl start`

 Usage: `lte_at_cmd AT+COPS` or `lte_at_cmd AT%GETACFG`